- Universal real-time nitrate processing algorithm*

 - Johnson, K.S., Coletti.
 L.J.
 (2002) In situ ultraviolet spectrophotometry for high resolution and long-term monitoring of nitrate, bromide and bisulfide in the ocean.
 Deep Sea Research 49 1291-1305

-The Hydro-Wiper is an external anti-fouling system fully integrated with the SUNA V2.
+The Hydro-Wiper is an external anti-fouling system fully integrated with SUNA V2 nitrate sensor.
 The Hydro-Wiper keeps the SUNA V2 sample windows clean for several months even in the most aggressive fouling environments, helping prevent costly site visits for manual cleaning and loss of data.

 SUNA V2 Anti-fouling guard